Skip to main content

 Requirements: RDFIs must develop fraud detection systems for incoming credit entries, using a risk-based approach to monitor transaction patterns and account anomalies.

 Reason: The rule aims to decrease successful fraud and improve the recovery of funds in case of fraud.
-It supports an institution’s regulatory duty to monitor suspicious transactions.
+Also, it supports an institution’s regulatory duty to monitor suspicious transactions.
 Additionally, it promotes better communication between compliance, operations, product management, and relationship staff.

 The updated rules introduce the term “False Pretenses,” which refers to fraud involving misrepresentations of identity, authority, or account ownership.
 This definition aims to cover common fraud scenarios like Business Email Compromise (BEC) and vendor impersonation, enhancing clarity in handling such cases.